 What Ethicon and J & J Will Argue

 Despite the fact that Physiomesh may well be one of the most defective hernia meshes on the market, it is likely Ethicon will argue against this fact.
 They will attempt to show that the injuries were a result of other factors including activity levels, age and even body weight.
 These arguments will be a way of casting doubt and making it more difficult for judges and juries to make a clear connection between the defective product and the injuries sustained.

 What the Plaintiffs Will Argue

 Plaintiffs in the Physiomesh bellwether trials are expected to claim that the multi-layer coating on the mesh hernia patches prevented adequate incorporation of the mesh, creating or at least contributing to, a variety of serious complications.
-Further, it is expected the plaintiffs will claim the polypropylene mesh portion of the Physiomesh was simply not strong enough to withstand the normal abdominal movements.
-This resulted in herniation through the Physiomesh, deformation of the Physiomesh, rupture of the Physiomesh, and recurrent hernia formation.
+Further, it is expected the plaintiffs will claim that the mesh material was simply not strong enough to withstand the normal abdominal movements, resulting in hernias, deformation, rupture, and more.